yannvanhalewyn/nashville-numbers/notes/ideas.md

   discount
 - Have an upvote system for sheet quality's, sort by upvote when exploring sheets, put star next to official sheeters.
+  They also have the power to put a stamp of approval on existing sheets
 - Have a points system with statuses, like "executive general note parser" :D, (see PointSystem.md)